dishaaa04/dishaaa04/README.md

-# 👋 Welcome to my digital playground
+👋 Welcome to my digital playground

-I don't just write code, I craft digital experiences ✨

-"The code works?
+I don't just write code, I craft digital experiences ✨ "The code works?
 That's not enough.
 Is it elegant?
 Is it efficient?
 Does it solve the right problem?"
 🌱 Currently nurturing

-Programming isn’t just about syntax; it’s about crafting intelligent solutions.
-From Python’s analytical power to Java’s structured brilliance, every line of code is a step toward innovation.🚀💡
+Programming isn't just about syntax; it's about crafting intelligent solutions.
+From Python's analytical power to Java's structured brilliance, every line of code is a step toward innovation.🚀💡

-Exploring Bangalore’s tech frontier while diving into Java & web technologies—because true engineering is about evolving, solving, and creating with curiosity. 🌍💻
+Exploring Bangalore's tech frontier while diving into Java & web technologies—because true engineering is about evolving, solving, and creating with curiosity. 🌍💻

-From Python’s precision to Java’s robustness, coding is more than a skill—it’s an ever-evolving journey of problem-solving, learning, and shaping the digital future. ✨
+From Python's precision to Java's robustness, coding is more than a skill—it's an ever-evolving journey of problem-solving, learning, and shaping the digital future. ✨

-### 💡 My Tech Constellation
+💡 My Tech Constellation
 <table>
   <tr>
     <td align="center" width="96">